cristhiangrundmann/GrOS/README.md

 When you type on any panel, the bytes changed are displayed in a different color until you save your progress or discard it.

-You can only use the keyboard and be aware that the keyboard layout is whatever the BIOS decides.
+You can only use the keyboard, but you can't set its layout.
+Don't shoot me.

+This project was originally intended to be the ultimate minimalistic OS dev environment.
+This repository will only contain the plain editor.
+The OS dev part is up to you, if you wish.

 ## Key controls